mabonmoon/120-work/HW-7/readme.md

 ## Description of What the Original Code is Doing

 First we create a global object and initialize its elements.
-Then we setting up our canvas + direct its background color.
-Then we call the draw function.
+Then we setting up our canvas + direct its background color, and call the draw function.

 Delta is the direction of change, and scale is the amount of change.
 If these parameters change then x and y positions will be affected.